 The differential – This connects to the CV axle or an additional drive shaft, through the wheel bearing/hub, then the wheel.

 The axle shaft – This is the part that delivers power from the differential assembly to the drive wheels.

 Some signs that your vehicle may need a drive train repair include:

-We at Auto Repairs Plus have been serving communities in Richmond, Virginia, Mechanicsville, Virginia, Henrico, Virginia, Glen Allen, Virginia, Ashland, Virginia, and surrounding areas since 2004 and specialize in tune-ups, Automotive repair and so much more.
-We guarantee customer satisfaction.
-Reasons You Should Do Business With Us:
+We at Auto Repairs Plus have been serving communities in Richmond, Virginia, Mechanicsville, Virginia, Henrico, Virginia, Glen Allen, Virginia, Ashland, Virginia, and the surrounding areas since 2004 and specialize in tune-ups, Automotive repair, and so much more.
+We guarantee customer satisfaction in every service we provide.